-The way you put together and lead the team is critical for ensuring that team members work towards shared goals and produce results.
+The way you put together and lead your teams is critical in ensuring that team members work towards shared goals and produce results.

 The ideal team size is usually between five and 12 people

 - A team will function effectively with fewer people, but if the team you are putting together is larger than this, consider redefining your objectives.